-Solent Junior School will treat any use of AI to access harmful content or bully pupils in line with this policy and our behaviour policy.
+Solent Junior School will treat any use of AI to access harmful content or bully pupils in line with this policy, our online safety policy and our behaviour policy.

 Staff should be aware of the risks of using AI tools whilst they are still being developed and should carry out risk assessments for any new AI tool being used by the school.